Sakkeyy/WebsiteDump/README.md

 Olen tähdännyt numeroon 5 ja täyttänyt kaikki tarvittavat kohdat arviointikriteereistä verkkosivuni luomisessa.
 Joissakin esimerkeissä tulen viittaamaan koodin pätkiin.
 HTML & CSS paikkapaikoin itse selitteisiä

+## Setting up
+Download the repository as a .zip file to your computer, extract the zip files into a folder.
+Open index.HTML with your desired browser (I have only tested with Mozilla and Chrome).
+Everything *should* now work properly, if the images do not load, try refreshing the page.

 ### HTML (5/5) 25%

 1. Basic HTML structure is present.